Montana-Media-Arts/441-WebTech/in_class/08b/00-express/readme.md

 Express eases the development of servers, and offers us greater flexibility in creating servers that can handle more than static websites.

 Express is also the 'E' in the 'MEAN' stack, which is a common set of tools for web development.
- */

-/*
+# 2

 One of the first things we will need to do, is create a package.json file.
-This file is a manefest where node can store information about the packages for our project, as well as information about the project itself.
+This file is a manifest where node can store information about the packages for our project, as well as information about the project itself.

 To do this we can navigate to the location of our project in terminal and type `npm init`